Sticky Gochujang Chicken (Better Than Takeout, 30-Min Dinner)

 The paste has a thick, smooth texture similar to a concentrated sauce, making it easy to mix into marinades, glazes, and stir fries.
 The flavor is mildly spicy with a natural sweetness and strong umami richness that makes dishes taste more balanced and satisfying.

-What Else Can I Use Gochujang For?
+What Can I Use Gochujang For?

 Gochujang is one of those pantry staples that can upgrade simple meals with very little effort.
 You can mix it into stir fries, noodles, or fried rice for a quick flavor boost, or use it as a base for marinades on chicken, beef, pork, or tofu.
 It works really well in soups and stews to add warmth and depth, and it can even be mixed with honey, soy sauce, or vinegar to create a bold glaze for roasting vegetables.
 Once you start using it, it becomes an easy go to ingredient for turning everyday cooking into something more exciting!